Françoise Sagan: Career

 During a literary career lasting until 1998, Sagan produced dozens of works, many of which have been filmed.
 She took the pseudonym "Sagan" from a character (Princesse de Sagan) in Marcel Proust's À la recherche du temps perdu (In Search of Lost Time).
 Sagan's first novel, Bonjour Tristesse (Hello Sadness), was published in 1954, when she was 18 years old.
 It was an immediate international success.
 The novel concerns the life of a pleasure-driven 17-year-old named Cécile and her relationship with her boyfriend and her widowed playboy father.
+Following the international success of Bonjour Tristesse, Sagan became a defining figure of post-war French youth culture.
+In 1958, The New York Times designated her one of France's "Fabulous Five" cultural stars alongside painter Bernard Buffet, actress Brigitte Bardot, filmmaker Roger Vadim, and couturier Yves Saint Laurent, characterizing Sagan as the "voice" of the new generation.

 Sagan maintained the austere style of the French psychological novel, even while the nouveau roman was in vogue.
 The conversations between her characters are often considered to contain existential undertones.
 In an interview in 1960, she said her main themes were "solitude and love."
 In his study of Sagan’s cultural impact, French scholar, Flavien Falantin traces the links between Sagan and existentialism and its most-noted philosopher, Jean-Paul Sartre.

 Though never his disciple, in a chapter titled “Love Letter to Jean-Paul Sartre” in her memoir, With Fondest Regards, Sagan recounts how important the philosopher’s writings were to her when she was young.
 Sagan became friendly with Sartre and included a moment in her second novel, A Certain Smile, when the narrator “threw herself” into Sartre’s “very beautiful book, The Age of Reason.”
 Sartre returned the compliment: her writing was “innovative” and expressed “something new, drawn from her own experience.”
 Her success, he felt, was “justified.”

 In addition to novels, plays, and an autobiography, she wrote song lyrics and screenplays.
 In the 1960s, Sagan became more devoted to writing plays, which, though lauded for excellent dialogue, were only moderately successful.
 Afterward, she concentrated on her career as a novelist.

 In 1960, at the height of the Algerian war, she signed the Manifesto of the 121.
 In retaliation, the extreme right-wing terrorist organization OAS planted a bomb at her parents' home on August 23, 1961, but the explosion caused only material damage.